klagroix/ping-port-toggle/README.md

 *This has only been tested with the UDM Pro.*

+> **_NOTE:_** If you recently upgraded to the Unifi OS, you may need to reconfigure your port profiles.
+When I updated my OS version, `portconf_id` no longer existed in the API responses.
+I had to re-create my port profiles and re-assign them to the ports.
+I'm not sure if this is a bug or not, but it's worth noting.
+Profiles can be added here: https://IP/network/default/settings/profiles/ethernet-ports/form.
+After setting the profiles, follow the 'Get the port profile configuration IDs for enabled and disabled ports' section below

 ## Why?

 I have an aging system that EoL which keeping on life support.
 There's some issue with the NIC/Drivers/OS which causes network connectivity to stop working.
 The easiest fix I have is to just unplug the network cable and re-plug it back in to get it working again.
 This tool (`ping-port-toggle`) automates this.